-Current Job 2: Questions 22 through 25 ask the same questions as for current Job 1, but for any second employer the person may have.
-It also advises applicants that if they have more than 2 jobs, that he/she should answer these same questions for those jobs on a separate sheet of paper.
+Current Job 2: Questions 22 to 25 ask the same questions as for current Job 1, but for any second employer the person may have.
+It also advises applicants that if they have more than 2 jobs, that they should answer these same questions for those jobs on a separate sheet of paper.